vincentbernat/network-lab/lab-vmx-fullview/README.md

 a full view.
 Have a look at `./setup` and search for `start_gobgp` to see what part of the full view is used.

-There is also a tentative to not install all routes in FIB in vMX1.
+There is also a tentative to not install all routes in FIB. vMX1 and vMX2 are not using the same method to do so: vMX1 tries to use the state of the default route (but this doesn't work). vMX2 only discriminates on specific route attributes.
 You can look at the FIB with `show route forwarding-table`.